 The hedge accounting is discontinued when the Group annuls the hedge relation; when the hedging instrument expires or is sold, the hedge is finalized or exercised, or no longer qualifies for the hedging accounting.
 In these cases, any profit or loss recognized in other comprehensive statement of income is maintained in equity and is recognized when the foreseen transaction finally affects the period results.
-When it is no longer expected that a foreseen transaction occurs, the profit or accumulated loss recognized in other comprehensive statement of income is immediately recognized in results.
+When it is no longer expected that a foreseen transaction occurs, the profit or accumulated loss recognized in other comprehensive statement of income is maintained in equity and is is immediately recognized in results.

-- Hedges of fair value: classified in this category are hedges covering exposure to changes in fair value of recognized assets or liabilities or of non-recognized firm commitments.
+- Hedges of fair value: classifried in this category are hedges covering exposure to changes in fair value of recognized assets or liabilities or of non-recognized firm commitments.